 Mr. Flores & Mrs. Perez currently reside in a two-bedroom mobile home and need more space for their family.
 The believe that homeownership would impact their family 100%.
 They want to have their dream house that provides them with safety and enough space.
 They describe themselves as a friendly and hardworking family.
 They report that they are seeking emotional and economic stability through the Homeownership program.
 The Selection Committee members observed that their home is overcrowded and needs repairs.
 Rigoberto has made many small repairs, however there is mold, missing insultation, a water leak and there was also a recent kidnapping attempt in neighborhood.
 Anayeli is a stay at home mother and Rigoberto is a General Laborer for Precast Supply Company.
 They have four children, 10-year-old Lovely, 4-year-old Nelly, 3-year-old Romina and 1-year old Rigo.
 Anayeli has a sister and mother who have a Habitat home.

-Yesenia and her children were in Transitional Housing for two years with Cooperative Christian Ministries (CCM) and she has recently moved into an income-based apartment.
-She wants a more permanent housing option for her children.
-She learned about the program through a Habitat Cabarrus Interest Meeting she attended last year.
+Yesenia and her children were in Transitional Housing for two years with Cooperative Christian Ministries (CCM) and she had moved into an income-based apartment.
+She learned about the program through a Habitat Cabarrus Interest Meeting she attended the prior year.
 She stated that while being in CCM for 2 years she worked very hard to fix her credit and save money.
-She has very low income to debt ratio.
-She is a single mother of 5-year-old Genesis and 2-year-old Gian.
-She is a School Nutrition Assistant for Cabarrus County Schools.
+She had very low income to debt ratio and was the perfect candidate for the Habitat program.
+Habitat Cabarrus dedicated a home on January 26, 2023 for the single mother of Genesis and Gian.
+Welcome Home Yesenia!

 Kea is a single mother of Keeven.
 She is an Asst.
 Manager at Its Fashion Metro and our newest Habitat Homeowner!
 Kea looks forward to providing a stable and loving home for her son when he can thrive.
 She is grateful to everyone that made it happen, and was especially thankful to the weekday warriors who worked by her side building her home.